SophiaCorematic/SophiaCorematic.github.io/_posts/2023-05-20_AI-Or-ML-CompVis.md

 In computer vision, this can include tasks like facial recognition, character recognition, or object detection in images or videos.
 Traditional rule-based approaches struggle to handle the intricacies and variations within these datasets, making AI and machine learning approaches more suitable.

-2. **Scalability and Generalization:** <br>
+2. **Scalability and Generalisation:** <br>
-One of the strengths of AI and machine learning algorithms is their ability to scale and generalize.
+One of the strengths of AI and machine learning algorithms is their ability to scale and generalise.
 Once trained on a diverse and representative dataset, these models can make accurate predictions on unseen or new data.
 In computer vision, this is particularly valuable when dealing with large datasets or when the application needs to adapt to new visual patterns, such as in autonomous driving, surveillance systems, or medical imaging.